jrandj/aws-security-specialty/README.md

         * By default, a security group includes an outbound rule that allows all outbound traffic.
 You can remove the rule and add outbound rules that allow specific outbound traffic only.
 If your security group has no outbound rules, no outbound traffic originating from your instance is allowed.
         * There are quotas on the number of security groups that you can create per VPC, the number of rules that you can add to each security group, and the number of security groups that you can associate with a network interface.
         * Instances associated with a security group can't talk to each other unless you add rules allowing the traffic (exception: the default security group has these rules by default).
         * Security groups are associated with network interfaces.
 After you launch an instance, you can change the security groups that are associated with the instance, which changes the security groups associated with the primary network interface (eth0).
 You can also specify or change the security groups associated with any other network interface.
-By default, when you create a network interface, it's associated with the default security group for the VPC, unless you specify a different security group.
+By default, when you create a network interface, it is associated with the default security group for the VPC, unless you specify a different security group.
         * When you create a security group, you must provide it with a name and a description.
 There are limits to the length (255 characters) and allowed characters.
 Security group names must be unique within the VPC.
         * A security group can only be used in the VPC that you specify when you create the security group.